You have until 16th January 2022 AoE to submit your talk to PyCon Italia 2022!

 - Web-based Systems

-PyCon 11 Accepted Proposals
+PyCon Italy 2022 Accepted Proposals

-Hands-on Training: These are advanced training sessions for a smaller audience (10-20 people), to dive into the subject with all details.
+- Hands-on Training: These are advanced training sessions for a smaller audience (10-20 people), to dive into the subject with all details.
 These sessions are 4-hours long, and the audience will be strongly encouraged to bring a laptop to experiment.
-They should be prepared with less slides and more source code.
+They should be prepared with fewer slides and more source code.

 Please note that each submitted proposal must include:

 - an indication of the level of expected audience, choosing from novice, advanced, and expert;